-- Stabilo Seal Bag – Patented in 1991 by Rovema, this bag is also referred to as a Quad or Four Corner Seal Bag.
+- Stabilo Seal Bag – Produced by a process patented in 1991 by Rovema, this bag style is also referred to as a Quad or Four Corner Seal Bag.
 The appeal this bag provides is the high quality, polished look.
 With the seal on each corner of the bag, you are able to use a thin film structure but still have a rigid appearance.

 While stand up pouches have been around a while (the Doypack was first created in 1963 by Louis Doyen) it wasn’t until the last decade that we started to see the stand up pouch trending.

 A second reason for growth is that these pouches can be centered around the consumer.
-The portion can be controlled for brands who are focusing on health minded consumers.
+The portion can be controlled for brands that are focusing on health-minded consumers.
 For people who are always on the go, the pouches provide convenient, flexible, and safe-saving containers for their product.

 The increased demand for stand up pouches is also related to environment and space saving.
 As pointed out in a previous blog post, the pouch is lighter and uses less material and waste.
 This ends up making it more environmentally friendly in areas such as disposable waste and fuel required for transport.